Go to the first, previous, next, last section, table of contents.

 -mno-half-pic

-Put pointers to extern references into the data section and load them up, rather than put the references in the text section.
+Put pointers to extern references into the data section and load them

 -membedded-pic